EricChristensen/Inception-health-challenge/readme.md

 ![filled patients](./docs/filled_patients.png)

 ## Architecture
 For communicating with the DyanmoDB Checkins table, two lambda functions were used: `backend` and `checkin`.
 For exposing the backend lambda's retrieval of the Checkin information, an API Gateway is used to integrate with the `backend` lambda.
 For triggering the checkins to be added to the database, a cloudwatch rule was created triggering the `checkin` lambda every two minutes.
+For this archtecture, lambdas were already provided and DynamoDB was indicated in the instructions as the chosen database.
+API Gateway was chosen as a piece of infrastructure because it provides a REST interface over HTTPS as required by the instructions and it integrate with lambdas.
+A cloudwatch event rule was chosen as the mechnaism for triggering the checkin lambda on a time interval, because it is very simple and quick to implement, and it fullfils the needs of the assignment.

 ![General Architecture](./docs/IH_General_Architecture.png)